blake-c-aggienetwork/cropTriage/README.md

 I was going to use multiple branches but it seemed like too much work.

 # Changelog
+> 10/3/2020
+> - Added a swipe gesture to open side menu.
+Added location perms and mapview to drone config view.

 > 9/27/2020
 > - Added app navigation capabilities.
 App can swap between views for Home, Drone Config, Crop Data View, and Settings